 Frequently asked questions

-Q. People are not allowed to leave their home – are your shops still open?
+Q. In areas where restrictions are tighter – are your shops still open?

-Q. Are there any limitations on what I can buy in store?
+Q. Are there any limitations on how much I can buy in store?

 Q. Are there any limitations on what I can buy online?